EricRohlfs/blog/docs/checkbox-tree-component.md

 # Building a checkbox tree component

+(This is specifically about making the actual checkbox that is used in a checkbox-tree component, which has way more code that I thought it would take! )

 The native <input type="checkbox"/> did not work for me.

 My tree component has the ability to check a parent and then cascade that value to all the children.
 AND... have the ability to undo if it was a mistake.